johnpeart/johnpeart.github.io/src/page/style-guide.md

         A way for websites to communicate with each other.

         See [What are Webmentions?](https://johnpe.art/webmentions/)
-    - name: "Week note"
+    - name: "Weeknote"
       label: "Noun"
       description: |
         A note written at the end of a week.
-Pluralised as “week notes”.
+Pluralised as “weeknotes”.

         See [doingweeknotes.com](http://doingweeknotes.com).
-    - name: "Week note"
+    - name: "Weeknote"
       label: "Verb"
       description: |
-        To produce a week note.
+        To produce a weeknote.

-        Examples: “I week noted”, “She week notes”, “They are week noting”.
+        Examples: “I weeknoted”, “She weeknotes”, “They are weeknoting”.

 - name: "X"
   items: